 Customer-generated service system load (network requests, client queries, storage usage) that exceed the resource-based capabilities (network traffic, cpu usage, memory usage, disk usage) of the given service plan level; and

-Failures or termination of the virtual machines or related services by subcontractors used by Aiven to implement the Cloud Services.
+Failures or termination of the virtual machines or related services by subcontractors or Subprocessors used by Aiven to implement the Cloud Services.